 Extreme Networks, Inc. ("Extreme" or "Company") is a leading provider of cloud networking solutions and industry leading services and support.
-Extreme designs, develops, and manufactures wired, wireless, and software-defined wide area-network ("SD-WAN") infrastructure equipment, software and cloud-based management solutions.
+Extreme designs, develops, and manufactures wired, wireless, and software-defined wide area-network ("SD-WAN") infrastructure equipment, software and cloud-based network management solutions.
 The Company's cloud solution is a single platform that offers unified network management of wireless access points, switches, and SD-WAN.
-It leverages machine learning, Artificial Intelligence for IT Operations and analytics to help customers deliver secure connectivity at the edge of the network, speed cloud deployments, and uncover actionable insights to save time, lower costs and streamline operations.
-Extreme is currently managing more than two and a half million devices in the cloud.
+It leverages machine learning, Artificial Intelligence for Information Technology Operations ("AIOps") and analytics to help customers deliver secure connectivity at the edge of the network, speed cloud deployments, and uncover actionable insights to save time, lower costs and streamline operations.

 Extreme has been pushing the boundaries of networking technology since 1996, driven by a higher purpose of helping our customers connect beyond the network.
 Extreme's cloud networking technologies provide flexibility and scalability in deployment, management, and licensing of networks globally.
-Our global footprint provides service to over 50,000 customers and over 10 million daily end users across the world including some of the world's leading names in business, hospitality, retail, transportation and logistics, education, government, healthcare, manufacturing and service providers.
+Our global footprint provides service to over 50,000 customers including some of the world's leading names in business, hospitality, retail, transportation and logistics, education, government, healthcare, manufacturing and service providers.
 We derive all our revenues from the sale of our networking equipment, software subscriptions, and related maintenance contracts.